xcshuan/webauthn-demo/README.md

 # WebAuthN Example in Go

-This is a Demo to provide insight into a WebAuthn flow.
+This is a Demo to provide insight into a WebAuthn flow with FIDO2 being the single step (factor) authenticator.

 ## Caveats